ali4desgin/socialMediaApp/README.md

 # socialMediaApp

-just install pods and send me email to the app url
+just install pods and send me email

-i will shared with you
+i will share the api  with you  for free

 contact me via whatsapp